 We are the ‘Broken’ ones.
 We are your co-workers, fellow students, friends, parents, brothers and sisters, we are even your children.
 You recognize us because you are one of the ‘broken’ as well.

 We all have experience with being broken in some way, at some time in our life.
-From the loss of a loved one, a job, a relationship that ended badly, early childhood trauma, generational family abuse, injury, or sexual assault.
+From the loss of a loved one, loss of a career, a relationship that ended badly, early childhood trauma, generational family abuse, injury, or sexual assault.
 There are countless ways in which we can encounter brokenness.

 But, being broken can also be an opportunity.
 It can be a chance to let go of parts that no longer serve us; an opportunity to explore the space between the pieces and to dive deep into our ‘selves’ for greater understanding of who we are; or it can be an opportunity to mend our entire being, knowing that the scars, though imperceptible to others, still remain.